Richard Coles: Biography

 On 1 November 2012 (All Saints' Day), Darton, Longman and Todd published Coles's book Lives of the Improbable Saints, illustrated by Ted Harrison, a précis of the life stories of nearly 200 lesser-known saints.
 In the following year volume two, Legends of the Improbable Saints, was published.

 In 2014, the first volume of his memoirs, Fathomless Riches, was published by Weidenfeld & Nicolson (W&N).
 A follow-up volume, Bringing in the Sheaves, was published in 2016.

+Fiction

-In June 2022, Coles's debut mystery novel Murder Before Evensong was released.
-It is the first in a series about Canon Daniel Clement.
-The sequel, A Death In The Parish, was published on 8 June 2023.
+In June 2022, Coles's debut novel Murder Before Evensong was released.
+It is the first in the cozy mystery series about Canon Daniel Clement, the rector of the fictional village of Champton during the late 1980s and early 1990s, who becomes involved in the solving of local murders.

-In 2022, Murder Before Evensong was optioned for a television adaptation, with Coles serving as an executive producer.
+Shortly after publication, Murder Before Evensong was optioned for a television adaptation, with Coles serving as an executive producer.
 In December 2024, Matthew Lewis was cast as Canon Clement.
-Filming got underway on the adaptation in February 2025.
+Filming got underway on the adaptation in February 2025, with the series being released on 29 September 2025.

+The first Canon Clement sequel, A Death in the Parish, was published on 8 June 2023.
 In 2023, Coles signed a deal with W&N to write three more Canon Clement books.
 The first of these, Murder at the Monastery, was released in June 2024.